 Depression is a mood disorder, and it’s one of the most common mental health conditions that people experience.
 Different terms used to refer to depression include major depressive disorder and clinical depression.
 While many people require clinical treatment and perhaps pharmaceutical medications to treat the symptoms of depression, there are also certain vitamins that can be helpful for depression.
-Along with vitamins for depression, there are also certain vitamins for anxiety and depression that can be helpful for treating symptoms of these co-occurring disorders.
+Along with vitamins for depression, there are also natural supplements for anxiety and depression that can be helpful for treating symptoms of these co-occurring disorders.

 Symptoms of depression include significant changes in feelings, thoughts and behaviors, including loss of interest in activities that a person previously enjoyed and an ongoing, persistent feeling of sadness.
 Depending on the severity of the depression, a person may experience different physical and emotional problems related to the disorder.

 - In addition to antidepressants and therapy, medical professionals may recommend vitamin supplements for depression.

 - Vitamin B-3 and Vitamin B-9 can help people with depression because B vitamins help the brain manage moods.